razshare/frizzante-docs/docs/cancellation.md

-Always track cancelled requests while streaming events, web sockets executing long running tasks or expensive tasks in your request handlers.
+Always track cancelled requests while streaming events, web sockets, executing long running tasks or expensive tasks in your request handlers.

 You can detect cancelled requests with `f.ReceiveCancellation()`.